OxfordAbstracts/styleguide/README.md

 - Block level: **declared in `rem`**
 - Element level: **declared in `em`**

 This works well for our project because it's design pattern is "component-focused" with many repeated "sections" and "cards".
+It also allows for very light, but holistic changes to be made: changing the `font-size` of a *block* from `1rem` to `0.75rem` (with a media query) will proportionally change all of the dependent elements within to the same degree.